The Lives of Christopher Chant: Tacroy / Mordecai Roberts

 Tacroy is the spirit traveller Uncle Ralph had hired to help Christopher along with the raids.
 He is an easygoing man, and is a legendary cricket player at the Castle.
 He has a soft side for Miss Rosalie, a worker at the Castle.
 Tacroy belongs in Series Eleven, where their morals are different.
 He works as a spy, first told to work for a good man (Chrestomanci), and then a criminal (Uncle Ralph).

 Tacroy always went with Christopher.
 While his body lay in stasis back in Christopher's world, his spirit travelled with Christopher, loading carts and chatting.
-Tacroy was Christopher's source of joy while in the Castle, having grown to hate it there.
-But he is caught by the workers in the Castle smuggling goods for the Wraith.
+Tacroy was Christopher's source of joy while in the Castle, having grown to hate it there, but he is caught by the workers in the Castle smuggling goods for the Wraith.
 He is thrown in prison, but Christopher gets him out as soon as he could, after the current Chrestomanci's lives are scattered all over the Series by Uncle Ralph after he shot him with a special gun from Series One.
 He is eventually freed by Christopher, and given a pardon by the Chrestomanci.
 In the short story Stealer of Souls it is implied that Tacroy and Miss Rosalie marry and look after Gabriel de Witt once he has retired from the post of Chrestomanci.

 Uncle Ralph

-Uncle Ralph is Christopher's beloved uncle, who is also a villain.
-Uncle Ralph also happens to be the leader of the Wraith, an underground criminal organisation that smuggles magical goods and sells them through the black market.
+Uncle Ralph is Christopher's beloved uncle, who is also the main antagonist of the book.
+Uncle Ralph is the leader of the Wraith, an underground criminal organisation that smuggles magical goods and sells them through the black market.
 When Christopher was born, his father learned that silver would be dangerous or fatal to Christopher, and so was wary of Uncle Ralph, whose last name is Argent, which means silver.

-Uncle Ralph is the main antagonist of the book.
 He is Christopher's mother's brother, and pretended to help out his sister when his brother-in-law had lost their money.
 Christopher grew to love him, but shied away from him when he discovered Uncle Ralph's true identity.
 Throgmorten has an extreme dislike of him, as Uncle Ralph was going to cut him up and sell his parts.
 Uncle Ralph is merciless and was a millionaire by the time Christopher found out who he was.